Anuja0411/AnonymizeData/README.md

 ## Code Execution

+### Execute Python Script

+After downloading and placing the data in "./Dataset" folder , run the following command to run the main file-

+`python3  PythonFiles/AnonymizeDataset.py`

+Run the command below to run the test script as per TDD approach

+`python3  PythonFiles/AnonymizeDatasetTests.py`

+### Exceute Jupyter Notebook

 Install Jupyter Notebook, import the .ipynb file  and execute all the cells in the code by selecting:

 `Kernel -> Restart & Run All `